kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 4. Maintains Cache: Keeps a per-Pod map of `(claimName, requestName) -> {attribute: value}` with a readiness flag

 Resolution Semantics:
+- Prioritized List compatibility:
+  - Clients do not need to know the number of devices a priori.
+At container start, kubelet aggregates the attribute across all devices actually allocated for the request and joins the values with "," in allocation order.
+If any allocated device lacks the attribute, resolution fails and the pod start errors.
 - Cache entries are updated on claim/slice changes
 - For container environment variables, resolution happens at container start using the latest ready values
 - Attributes are not frozen at allocation time; scheduler and controllers are not involved in copying attributes

-- Failure on missing data: If the `ResourceSlice` is not found, the attribute is absent, or `deviceIndex` is out of range at container start, kubelet records a warning event and returns an error to the sync loop.
+- Failure on missing data: If the `ResourceSlice` is not found, or the attribute is absent on any allocated device at container start, kubelet records a warning event and returns an error to the sync loop.
 The pod start fails per standard semantics (e.g., `restartPolicy` governs restarts; Jobs will fail the pod).
- - Multi-device requests:
-   - When `deviceIndex` is unset, kubelet resolves the attribute across all allocated devices for the request, preserving allocation order, and joins values with a comma (",") into a single string.
-Devices that do not report the attribute are skipped.
-If no devices provide the attribute, the value is considered not ready.
+- Multi-device requests: Kubelet resolves the attribute across all allocated devices for the request, preserving allocation order, and joins values with a comma (",") into a single string.
+If any allocated device does not report the attribute, resolution fails (pod start error).
-   - When `deviceIndex` is set, kubelet selects the device at that zero-based index from the allocation results and resolves the attribute for that device only.
-If the index is out of range or the attribute is missing on that device, the value is considered not ready.

 Security & RBAC:
 - Node kubelet uses NodeAuthorizer to watch/read `ResourceClaim` and `ResourceSlice` objects related to Pods scheduled to the node